seborama/fuego/README.md

 - EntryMap
 - EntrySlice

-Check the code for additional methods each of these may provide.
+Check the [godoc](http://godoc.org/github.com/seborama/fuego) for additional methods each of these may provide.

 #### EntryMap